-Algorit hm 8 Cloc kwise --------- ------ ------ -------
+Algorithm 12 Clockwise Leader Election -------------- ----------- -------- ----------

-- 1: Each node v executes the following code: - 2: v sends a message with its identifier (for simplicity also v) to its clockwise neighbor. {If node v already received a message w with w > v, then node v can skip this step; if node v receives its first message w with w < v, then node v will immediately send v.} - 3: if v receives a message w with w > v then - 4: v forwards w to its clockwise neighbor - 5: v decides not to be the leader, if it has not done so already. - 6: else if v receives its own identifier v then - 7: v decides to be the leader - 8: end if each message takes at most one time unit to arrive at its destination.
-After at most n-1 time units the message therefore arrives at node z, waking z up.
+- 1: Each node v executes the following code: - 2: v sends a message with its identifier (for simplicity also v) to its clockwise neighbor. - 3: v sets m := v the largest identifier seen so far - 4: if v receives a message w with w > m then - 5: v forwards message w to its clockwise neighbor and sets m := w - 6: v decides not to be the leader, if it has not done so already. - 7: else if v receives its own identifier v then - 8: v decides to be the leader

+9: end if

+Proof: Let node z be the node with the maximum identifier.
+Node z sends its identifier in clockwise direction, and since no other node can swallow it, eventually a message will arrive at z containing it.
+Then z declares itself to be the leader.
+Every other node will declare non-leader at the latest when forwarding message z.
+Since there are n identifiers in the system, each node will at most forward n messages, giving a message complexity of at most $n^2$ .
+We start measuring the time when the first node that "wakes up" sends its identifier.
+For asynchronous time complexity (Definition 2.8) we assume that each message takes at most one time unit to arrive at its destination.
+After at most n - 1 time units the message therefore arrives at node z, waking z up.
 Routing the message z around the ring takes at most n time units.
-Therefore node z decides no later than at time 2n-1.
+Therefore node z decides no later than at time 2n - 1.
 Every other node decides before node z.

-- Note that in Algorithm 8 nodes need to distinguish between clockwise and counterclockwise neighbors.
-In fact they do not: It is okay to simply send your own identifier to any neighbor, and forward a message m to the neighbor you did not receive the message m from.
-So nodes only need to be able to distinguish their two neighbors. - Can we improve this algorithm?
+- Note that in Algorithm 12 nodes distinguish between clockwise and counterclockwise neighbors.
+This is not necessary: It is okay to simply send your own identifier to any neighbor, and forward a message to the neighbor you did not receive the message from.
+So nodes only need to be able to distinguish their two neighbors. - Careful analysis shows, that while having worst-case message complexity of $\mathcal{O}(n^2)$ , Algorithm 12 has an average message complexity of $\mathcal{O}(n \log n)$ .
+Can we improve this algorithm?

-Theorem 2.7 (Analysis of Algorithm 9).
-Algorithm 9 is correct.
+Theorem 3.7.
+Algorithm 13 is correct.
 The time complexity is O(n).
-The message complexity is $O(n \log n)$.
+The message complexity is $O(n \log n)$ .

-Proof: Correctness is as in Theorem 2.6.
-The time complexity is O(n) since the node with maximum identifier z sends messages with round-trip times $2, 4, 8, 16, \ldots, 2 \cdot 2^k$ with $k \leq \log(n + 1)$.
+Proof: Correctness is as in Theorem 3.6.
+The time complexity is $\mathcal{O}(n)$ since the node with maximum identifier z sends messages with round-trip times $2, 4, 8, 16, \ldots, 2 \cdot 2^k$ with $k \leq \log(n + 1)$ .
 (Even if we include the additional wake-up overhead, the time complexity stays linear.)
-Proving the message complexity is slightly harder: if a node v manages to survive round r, no other node in distance 2^r (or less) survives round r.
-That is, node v is the only node in its 2^r -neighborhood that remains active in round r + 1.
+Proving the message complexity is slightly harder: if a node v manages to survive round r, no other node in distance $2^r$ (or less) survives round r.
+That is, node v is the only node in its $2^r$ -neighborhood that remains active in round r + 1.
 Since this is the same for every node, less than $n/2^r$ nodes are active in round r+1.
-Being active in round $r \cos ts 2 \cdot 2 \cdot 2^r$ messages.
-Therefore, round $r \cos ts$ at most $2 \cdot 2 \cdot 2^r \cdot \frac{n}{2^{r-1}} = 8n$ messages.
-Since there are only logarithmic many possible rounds, the message complexity follows immediately.
+Being active in round $r \cos s 2 \cdot 2 \cdot 2^r$ messages.
+Therefore, round $r \cos s$ at most $2 \cdot 2 \cdot 2^r \cdot \frac{n}{2r-1} = 8n$